As U.S. coronavirus cases soar toward 200,000 a day, holiday travel is surging

 “It was a bit overwhelming,” said McRae, 31.
 “It was less crowded as I walked to my gate, but all I could think was that there would be very little way for so many people to remain distanced.”

 McRae said she wasn’t originally planning to fly during the holiday week, but that the stress of the presidential election made her eager to spend time with family in Lumberton, N.C.
-She booked a last-minute flight — her first since March, she said.“
+She booked a last-minute flight — her first since March, she said.

-McRae’s family plans to limit their Thanksgiving celebration to a small group, she said, and she intends to wear a mask when she’s around them.
+McRae’s family plans to limit the Thanksgiving celebration to a small group, she said, and she intends to wear a mask.

 “It seems extreme,” she said, “but it seems like the best measure against spreading anything I could possibly have picked up during travel.”